What Are You Willing To Give Up To Win Financially?

 The good thing was they owned a $600,000 free and clear property and they owned a healthy retirement savings.
 I told them that the money inside their retirement account would grow to well over $5 million dollars by retirement age if they didn’t borrow or make early withdrawals from it.
 I made several suggestions in order to get the lifestyle to coincide with the new income.
 One of which was to sell the house and purchase a house in the $400,000 price range with cash, pay off the credit card debt and set aside money for emergencies and other future goals.

-To date, they have cut their lifestyle, stopped using credit cards, put their home on the market and are actively looking for a home in the $400,000 price range.
-They are at peace and feel empowered and in control working their plan.
+They cut their lifestyle, stopped using credit cards, put their home on the market and bought a home in the $400,000 price range.
+They were at peace and felt empowered and in control working their plan.
 They were willing to give up the big house, fancy cars and other extravagances because there was something in life that they felt was more important.